The right and freedom

 such as

-Uzbekistan, Kyrgyzstan and Tajikistan,
+Uzbekistan, Kyrgyzstan and Tajikistan.

-to the Palestinian Authority
+the Palestinian Authority

 "police" and "security forces".